To render in colour this vignette

 plot_CCF_clusters(x)

-#> Warning: Removed 8 rows containing missing values (geom_text).
+#> Warning: Removed 8 rows containing missing values or values outside the scale range

 plot_clone_size(x)